Quantum Coding with Finite Thermodynamic Resources: Discussion.

 In the last section of this work, we allow our agents to use the resources they have access to, to optimise them for this task through a quantum thermodynamic cooling procedure.
 Here we show that it is possible for them to improve the ground state population of the qubits they will use for measurement and appending, at the expense of entropy produced in the cooling protocol and thermal qubits to swap populations with.
 This cooling procedure unified the fidelity relationships we achieved earlier in the text, upper bounding them by the entropy produced in cooling to achieve a given fidelity.
 Thereby giving an operational interpretation to the fidelity expressions obtained and an insight into what the diverging thermodynamic resources represent.

 When examining how these different impacts scale against one another in Fig.~\ref{fig:plot} we see that the impact of the thermal measurement probe and appending a thermal qubit is the same, both are Hyperbolic in the temperature (although the probe fidelity is lower due to the statistical mixing introduced by atypical contributions).
 But once Alice starts to be able to compress more and so Bob is required to append more qubits, we see that it is the thermality of the appending qubits which impacts the fidelity the most as it scales exponentially in the number of qubits Alice discards.
 Finally, we saw that imperfect timekeeping adds a multiplicative envelope which is exponential in the variance of the ticks produced by Alice and Bob's clocks.
-It should be noted that is not all too bad for modern timekeeping devices which have $\sigma \approx 0.1$~\cite{xuereb2023,meier2023}.
+It should be noted that is not all too bad for modern timekeeping devices which suffer from a $\sigma \approx 0.1-1$ ns due to electronic jitter~\cite{artiq_sinara,xuereb2023}.

 In thinking about the compression of i.i.d.~quantum information thermodynamically, one might be tempted to draw comparisons with the deletion of quantum information.
 In Landauer erasure, heat is dissipated when information is destroyed, compensating for a change in entropy.
 In quantum coding, quantum information is communicated using the least number of qubits possible, begging the question of whether encoding information in a smaller Hilbert space results in heat dissipation.
 Quantum coding as introduced by Schumacher~\cite{schumacher} is completely unitary as one rotates the typical subspace such that it is concentrated over a number of qubits in the computational basis, meaning that the compression of quantum information itself does not introduce dissipation.
 It is the removal and deletion of the atypical subspace which results in dissipation due to Landauer erasure which was examined in~\cite{Vlatko}.
 The other rich thermodynamics we have examined, lies in the resources required to carry out the various parts of quantum compression, namely preparing states for measurement, encoding--decoding and timing processes to generate unitaries.